So you are looking to get a Shiba Inu dog at this time?

 However, if you do keep this dog as a pet, you need to have a leash.

 If not, he will go and wander around all the time.

 Not that’s anything wrong with it.
 Instead, you need to know what happens and how to tackle that potential problem.

 Since they are good at running, you will find that it’s not easy to train them.

 They still retain that bossy attitude as a dominant dog.

-Which means it can be a bit hard to impose respect to a Shiba Inu.
+This means it can be a bit hard to impose respect on a Shiba Inu.

 Even if it’s not exactly the simplest thing to do, you need to give it at least a shot and try it out for yourself.

 It will be a great opportunity to consider, and the results will shine in the end if you do it the right way.

 They Drop Their Entire Undercoat 2 Times Per Year

 Believe it or not, the Shiba Inus are a double-coated breed, and that means they do end up dropping the undercoat a few times per year.

 And that means you will have quite a lot of dog hair on the floor.

-It’s a bit problematic for some people, but as time goes by, you will get used to it.
+It’s a bit problematic for some people, but you will get used to it as time goes by.

 These are not the types of dogs that have very thick hair.

 But it will totally be worth it, and that’s exactly what you need in the end.

 Are Shiba Inus Loyal?

 The thing to consider about any dog is whether they are loyal or not.

 And in the case of Shiba Inu, things might seem to be a bit hard to figure out.